bricolsoftconsulting/WebViewIssue17535FixDemo/README.md

 Usage
 -----
-Download a copy of this code and open the project in Eclipse.
-Run the app on any Honeycomb or ICS device and click the anchors and parameters links.
+Download a copy of this code and open the project in Eclipse (or alternatively, download the APK from the release folder).
+Run the app on any Android 3.0+ or Android 4.0 device and click the anchors and parameters links.
 All pages should load successfully with no page-not-found 404 errors.

 Copyright
 ---------